Two military service

 Born and raised in Dien Bich commune, now Ngoc Bich, at the age of 18, young Thai Ba Minh joined the army, assigned to Company 27, Group 22, Military Region 4, trained in Quynh Tam commune (Quynh Luu).
 After 2 months as a new soldier, he was ordered to go to B, to fight in the South.

-Veteran Tran Ngoc Vinh (75 years old) in Bac Chien Thang hamlet, Ngoc Bich commune said that he and Mr. Minh enlisted on the same day and trained in the same unit.
-When the army was handed over in Vinh Linh (Quang Tri), he was assigned to the 304th Division, while Mr. Minh joined the 203rd Armored Brigade, 2nd Corps.
+Veteran Tran Ngoc Vinh (75 years old) in Bac Chien Thang hamlet, Ngoc Bich commune said that he and Mr. Minh enlisted in the army on the same day and trained in the same unit.
+When the army was handed over at Vinh Linh ( Quang Tri ), he was assigned to the 304th Division, while Mr. Minh joined the 203rd Armored Brigade, 2nd Corps.
 During the years of fighting in Quang Tri, he and Mr. Minh occasionally met each other.

-Veteran Tran Ngoc Vinh (middle) is a comrade of Mr. Thai Ba Minh.
+Veteran Tran Ngoc Vinh (center) is a comrade of Mr. Thai Ba Minh.
 Photo: Huy Thu

 During the historic Ho Chi Minh campaign, on the morning of April 30, 1975, in the combat formation of Company 4, Battalion 1, Armored Brigade 203, Sergeant Thai Ba Minh was the number 1 gunner in the crew of T54B tank number 843, with Company Commander, Lieutenant Bui Quang Than as the vehicle commander.
-The crew also included gunner number 2 Corporal Nguyen Van Ky and driver Corporal Lu Van Hoa.
+In this crew, there were also gunner number 2 Corporal Nguyen Van Ky and driver Corporal Lu Van Hoa.

 Tank 390 followed behind and crashed into the gate of the Independence Palace.
 This event marked the sacred moment of the nation, the glorious end of the resistance war against America to save the country.

-Tank crew 843 during the Ho Chi Minh campaign.
+Tank crew 843 in the Ho Chi Minh campaign.
 Gunner Thai Ba Minh (second from left).
-Photo: Document.
+Photo: Archive.

 At this historic moment, in addition to Sergeant Thai Ba Minh - gunner number 1 of tank 843, also from Nghe An, there was also Sergeant Ngo Sy Nguyen (Dien Ky commune, Dien Chau district) who was gunner number 1 of tank 390.

 After the liberation of the South and the reunification of the country, soldier Thai Ba Minh was demobilized and returned to his hometown.
-In 1977, he married Ms. Dang Thi Tuyen - a village girl in the area.
-Ms. Tuyen said that the two had been in love for several years, but only got married when Mr. Minh was demobilized.
+In 1977, he married Mrs. Dang Thi Tuyen - a village girl in the area.
+Mrs. Tuyen said that they had been in love for several years, but only got married when Mr. Minh was demobilized.

 Tank 843 participated in the parade after the liberation of the South and national reunification.
 Photo: Document